Yamla Pagla Deewana: Phir Se: Reception

 The film received generally poor reviews.
 All the reviews were particularly critical of the film's weak plot and slapstick comedy.
 Ronak Kotecha of The Times of India gave it 2.5/5 stars calling it a "loud comedy that loses much of its steam in the second half and culminates into a predictable climax".

 Music and soundtrack

-The music for the film’s songs was composed by Sanjeev-Darshan, Sachet–Parampara, Vishal Mishra and D Soldierz.
+The music for the film’s songs was composed by Sachet–Parampara, Vishal Mishra, Sanjeev-Darshan, and D Soldierz.
 The lyrics of the songs were penned by Pulkit Rishi, Kunwar Juneja and D Soldierz.
 The background score of the movie was done by Raju Singh.

 The song "Rafta Rafta" which is rapped by Rekha and sung by Sonakshi Sinha.